dvreeze/yaidom/doc/checklist.rst

 * As for clarity and correctness, how well can you reason about the code in the first place?
 (Immutability helps in this regard.)
 * As for clarity, correctness and minimality, is the API (partly) a (mathematical) theory, and also documented as such?
 That could provide an extra safety net.
 * As for clarity and minimality, is it easy to get started with the library without documentation, for basic usage?
 For example, by experimenting in the Scala REPL.
+* Given the chosen scope, is the API complete enough?
+E.g., check yaidom against Saxon and XQuery.
+* On the other hand, still strive for minimality, and keep in mind that completeness may mean good interop with other APIs (JAXP, wrapped DOM-like APIs etc.).
+* Does the API use names consistently?
 * Is the programming style consistent?
 E.g., a moderate Scala OO-functional style, preferring immutability, but not too alien to Java programmers.
 * Is more advanced usage supported?
 E.g., tuning the library for decreased memory usage.
 * How extensible is the library?